-Fast-forward to living in Canada and dearly missing this bread culture.
-Not that there aren’t good bakeries in Toronto, we actually have some amazing ones, and I have two (one Portuguese and one Italian) located within close walking distance to our house, but it’s not the same.
-People here don’t seem to flock to the bakeries at certain times of the day because they know a fresh batch is just coming out of the oven, walking away with bread so hot one can barely hold the corners of the paper bag.
+Fast-forward to living in Canada and missing this bread culture dearly.
+Not that there aren’t good bakeries in the Toronto area, we actually have some amazing ones, but it’s not the same.
+People in Canada don’t seem to flock to the bakeries at certain times of the day because they know a fresh batch is just coming out of the oven, walking away with bread so hot one can barely hold the corners of the paper bag.

 I had a few homemade bread recipes passed down from my mom, but they are more on the sweet/soft side, closer to a brioche, and didn’t help with these cravings.
 But when I started seeing several recipes for Dutch Oven Bread all over the internet, saw the drool-worthy pictures, and read the raving reviews of how easy it was and how amazing the bread turned out, I just had to try it out!
 I have made the bread several times and combined/tweaked a couple of recipes to get to my version below, and I can honestly say this is the easiest and tastiest bread I’ve ever made!